AxonIQ/reference-guide/axon-server/administration/multi-context.md

 >
 > Note that when you delete an existing context with the preserve data option and then recreate it, without specifying the index format, Axon Server will use the JUMP\_SKIP\_INDEX format.
 This means that it will create a new index for the existing data, if the old format was BLOOM\_FILTER\_INDEX.
 Depending on the size of the event store this can take a long time.

-## Multi-tier storage

-Another feature that is available from Axon Server version 4.4 is multi-tier storage.
-With this option you can choose to keep only the most recent event store on your primary nodes, and keep the full event store on the secondary nodes.
-The primary nodes can have fast \(more expensive\) disks, and the secondary nodes can have less expensive disks.
-As most of the reads will typically be done on the most recent data, it could reduce storage cost without too much impact on performance.
-The time period for which evens will be kept on the primary nodes is set using the retention time properties.
-Axon Server provides global settings, which can be set in the axonserver.properties file, and it allows you to set the retention time on the context level.
-To use the multi-tier storage feature, the replication group for the context must have nodes with SECONDARY role.
-It is recommended to have at least 2 nodes with SECONDARY role, to prevent a single point of failure.

 ## Context Maintenance

 The operational maintenance of contexts within an Axon Server EE cluster can be done via any one of the following provided utilities